Yaakov Ben Zion Mendelson: Communal advocacy and disputes

 In Glasgow, Mendelson defied business interests to bring down communal costs for Passover Matzah and Mikvah use.
-At one point, to prevent price gouging, he rented the production facilities of Consolidated Biscuit, kashered it, and ran Matzah production, causing the prior bakery cartel to lose all business for the year.
+At one point, to prevent price gouging, he rented the production facilities of the Consolidated Biscuit company, kashered it for Passover production, and ran Matzah production over one weekend.
+This kept prices for matzah reasonable, and caused the prior bakery cartel to lose all business for the year.

 In Newark, he published a controversial ruling regarding the permissibility, under certain conditions, of using a Shochet who is not Sabbath-observant.
 The opinion is cited and argued against by Rabbi Shimon Shkop.

 In 1921, he succeeded Rabbi Dov Ber Halperin as the kashruth authority for Newark, on consensus of most local rabbis, ritual slaughterers, lay leaders, and kashruth supervisors in the city.
-The position included responsibility for Jewish slaughterhouses, butchers, and the kosher operations of Swift & Co., and effectively made him chief rabbi of the city.
-Around 1925, Rabbi Joseph Konvitz created a rival kosher supervision in the city.
+The position included responsibility for Jewish slaughterhouses, butchers, and the kosher operations of Swift & Co., and effectively made him chief Orthodox rabbi of the city.
+Around 1925, another rabbi, Joseph Konvitz, moved to the city and created a rival kosher supervision service.
 He won the Swift & Co. kosher division's contract, displacing the incumbent city kashruth agency, and attempted to become the sole kashruth authority for Newark.
+Many noted rabbis of the day were involved in this dispute, including Rabbis Abraham Kook, Moshe Mordechai Epstein, Avrohom Dov Ber Kahana, Joseph Rosen (the Rogotchaver Gaon), Moses Margolies (RAMAZ), and Velvele (Gavriel Zev) Margolis.

-The two parties and their organizations brought allegations, rebuttals, and counterallegations against each other.
+The two main parties and their organizations brought allegations, rebuttals, and counterallegations against each other.
 Konvitz filed a lawsuit in religious court (Beth Din), while Mendelson got a consensus of leading rabbis to back his position.
 There resulted a permanent rift in the city over rabbinate, with competing Vaadei Kashruth.
+The conflict lasted until Mendelson's death in 1941.
+Thereafter, Konvitz led the remaining kosher supervision in the city until his own death three years later.